jackpopp/bundler/README.md

 ### Resolving modules

 Now that a require call expression with a literal expression has been identified, the module resolution needs to take place in order to find the correct path to the module.
-There are numerous ways that a module call be resolved using require and a some different cases for each, below are the three main ways we can resolve modules.
+There are numerous paths that can be used when requiring a module and different cases for using each, below are the three main path types.

 #### Absolute module path